Frequently Asked Questions About Breast Enlargement Surgery

-Care for our clients is paramount and we do everything we can to make sure you recover as soon as possible after surgery.
+Care for our clients is paramount and our providers do everything they can to make sure you recover as soon as possible after surgery.
 At your consultation, you will be provided with comprehensive and personalised aftercare advice.
-In addition, you will be invited to visit the clinic for a face-to-face follow-up session to ensure you are happy with the outcome of your surgery and that you are recovering well.
+In addition, you will be invited to visit a provider for a face-to-face follow-up session to ensure you are happy with the outcome of your surgery and that you are recovering well.

 In some circumstances, our cosmetic surgeons may need to liaise with your general practitioner to collect vital medical details relevant to your surgery.
 Your privacy is extremely important to us, and data will always be stored confidentially.

-The price of your surgery will depend on the procedure and type of implant used, and because we own our own hospital, we are able to reduce overheads and keep costs low for our Customers.
-A typical breast enlargement procedure may cost from £4,995.
+The price of your surgery will depend on the procedure and type of implant used, and because we have our own providers, we are able to reduce overheads and keep costs low for our customers.

 If you would prefer to spread the cost of your breast augmentation surgery, we can discuss finance options at your consultation.
 For a clear idea of the procedure and cost, call us to request an assessment or fill in our online form and one of the team will call you back.
 Following your consultation, there will be no obligation to commit to surgery but you will have a better idea of how we can help you to achieve your perfect body and how you may be able to afford it.

 We use MOTIVA implants that come with a lifetime guarantee against rupture and a 10 year warranty against capsular contracture which includes replacement implants.

 Generally and according to manufacturer guidelines, we advise on implant replacement every 10 to 12 years for the safest outcome.

 It is not uncommon for women to have one breast that is larger than the other.
 This is not a sign of an underlying condition, but it can have an impact on your confidence, and make it hard to find clothing that fits well.